SelectandStart/vps-stats-checker/README.md

 ## License

-All files on this Github are licensed as described in [LICENSE.md](LICENSE.md), all other files contained in the purchased version of are licensed under [our proprietary license](PROPRIETARYLICENSE.md).
+All files on this Github are licensed as described in [LICENSE.md](LICENSE.md).